damolinx/vscode-sorbetto/README.md

 - `# typed` -sigil completion provider.

 ## Maintainability Updates
-- Minimum VSCode version updated to 1.77, allowing use of more recent extensibility APIs.
+- Minimum VS Code version updated to 1.99, allowing use of more recent extensibility APIs.
 - Language Client library updated to version 9.0.
 - Shipped dependencies limited to Language Client library, reducing complexity and risk.
 - Migrating to `esbuild` enables minification and bundling, resulting in a significantly smaller runtime code footprint.